rknightuk/rknight.me/src/posts/blog/2024/2024-04-26-two-weeks-of-echofeed.md

 - Basic logic support (if/else/etc): This will likely be handlebars or mustache but I haven't decided yet
 - Custom headers for webhooks: IFTTT require specific headers to function

-I also wrote [on the EchoFeed blog](https://news.echofeed.app/echofeed-and-posse/) about where EchoFeed fits with POSSE and what I want the service to be: "_A no-hassle cross-poster for the IndieWeb_".
+I also wrote [about where EchoFeed fits with POSSE](/blog/echofeed-and-posse/) and what I want the service to be: "_A no-hassle cross-poster for the IndieWeb_".
 There are other features I am considering that have been suggested and if I think they meet the goals of EchoFeed I will get them added.

 Thank you to everyone who has signed up, written, or posted about EchoFeed, I really appreciate it.